 Location: Northern Coast

 The Grand Valley Loop is appropriately named.
-Start out on an exposed ridge with expansive views of the Olympics, then descend into the valley flowing with a lush creek that fills three lakes.
+Start on an exposed ridge with expansive views of the Olympics, then descend into the valley flowing with a lush creek that fills three lakes.
 Depending on the time of year wildflowers will blanket these slopes and valleys.
-There are a number of other trails that can be added to this 8-mile loop.
-To extend your journey consider including Lillian Ridge, Grand Pass or the Elk Mountain Trail.
+Several other trails can be added to this 8-mile loop.
+You need permits for this one, so be sure to secure them ahead of time.

 SOUTH COAST WILDERNESS TRAIL